italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 artwork-name="protection.txt"}

 The detailed process includes the following steps:

-1a.
-The fault on the optical path (e.g. fiber cut, loss of signal, etc.) is detected by ROADM1 and notified to O-PNC 2a.
+- step 1a.
+The fault on the optical path (e.g. fiber cut, loss of signal, etc.) is detected by ROADM1 and notified to O-PNC

+- step 2a.
 O-PNC notifies the fault to MDSC

-1b.
+- step 1b.
 R1 detects loss of end-to-end connectivity (e.g. 3 missed BFD messages) and notifies P-PNC.
 This step takes place almost simultaneously to 1a.

-2b.
+- step 2b.
 P-PNC notifies the issue to MDSC \[Editor's note: is this step necessary?]

-3. R1 is configured to hold the FRR process, thus it waits for the corresponding value set by the hold-off time parameter
+- step 3.
+R1 is configured to hold the FRR process, thus it waits for the corresponding value set by the hold-off time parameter

-4. Optical protection is started by ROADM1, potentially involving an exchange of messages with O-PNC and ROADM2
+- step 4.
+Optical protection is started by ROADM1, potentially involving an exchange of messages with O-PNC and ROADM2

-5. Both ROADM1 and ROADM2 notify O-PNC of the availability of an optical backup path
+- step 5.
+Both ROADM1 and ROADM2 notify O-PNC of the availability of an optical backup path

-6. O-PNC notifies MDSC of the availability of an optical backup path
+- step 6.
+O-PNC notifies MDSC of the availability of an optical backup path

-7. R1 detects again end-to-end connectivity with R2 and resumes normal IP traffic steering.
+- step 7.
+R1 detects again end-to-end connectivity with R2 and resumes normal IP traffic steering.

 As in the previous use case, when the failure is fixed the network operator may desire to bring the service back to the original configuration.
 If this is the case, multi-layer hitless reversion, as described